 Canon EOS RP: Performance

-The camera’s 5fps burst shooting capabilities probably won’t get action photographers too excited, particularly as this drops to 4fps when you call on continuous focus, but those who do occasionally need to call upon this feature will probably be nicely surprised with just well the camera can maintain this speed.
-Providing you’re using a fast enough memory card, Canon claims the EOS RP’s buffer allows for this speed to be maintained for as many JPEGs, C-Raw files or standard raw documents as you need, and up to 98 simultaneous Raw + Large JPEGs or 170 C-Raw + Big JPEGs.
+The camera’s 5fps burst shooting capabilities probably won’t get action photographers too excited, particularly as this drops to 4fps when you call on continuous focus.
+Still, those who occasionally need to call upon this feature will probably be nicely surprised with the camera can maintain this speed.
+Providing you’re using a fast enough memory card, Canon claims the EOS RP’s buffer allows for this speed to be maintained for as many JPEGs, C-Raw files, or standard raw documents as you need, and up to 98 simultaneous Raw + Large JPEGs or 170 C-Raw + Big JPEGs.

 These figures are quoted for a 32GB UHS-II memory, but testing the camera with a 64GB UHS-II card shows that it’s capable of exceeding them.
-JPEGs, C-Raw data files and standard natural files could all be captured on their own at the same 5fps rate without limitation, although we found 125 simultaneous Raw + JPEG frames could be captured without any slowdown, rather than 98, with these flushed to the card in just seven seconds.
+JPEGs, C-Raw data files, and standard natural files could all be captured simultaneously at the same 5fps rate without limitation.
+However, we found 125 simultaneous Raw + JPEG frames could be captured without any slowdown, rather than 98, with these flushed to the card in just seven seconds.
 Even more impressive were the 213 C-Raw + JPEG documents that ended up on the cards in around ten seconds, and while you get the odd ‘Busy’ notification as these are being written, the camera is largely operational throughout.

 This is a somewhat odd perk on a camera not specifically targeted towards action photographers.
 While some may have preferred a balance of a smaller buffer with a higher burst shooting velocity, 5fps is still perfectly usable for moving subjects, even those shifting at speed.
 So hats off to Canon here.

 When you consider that Canon had no full-frame mirrorless models even just a few months ago, it’s hard not to be impressed with what it’s managed to do here.
-The EOS RP is a very compact and lightweight full-frame camera with a capable feature set, a generally sound performance and a very reasonable asking price.
+The EOS RP is a very compact and lightweight full-frame camera with a capable feature set, a generally sound performance, and a very reasonable asking price.
 How many manufacturers can claim the same thing right now?
-With the threat from rivals growing particularly strong in the last few months, it was clearly important that Canon brought a model like this to market as quickly as possible.
+With the threat from rivals growing particularly strong in the last few months, Canon needed to bring a model like this to market as quickly as possible.
 And while the digital camera feels more complete and well rounded than the original EOS R, the fact that Canon is bundling the EOS RP with the EF 24-105mm designed for its DSLR line can be seen as an admission that it just doesn’t have the right lenses for this camera just yet; the kit option with the native RF 24-105mm f/4L IS USM is currently almost £1000/$1000 pricier than the body on its own.